Megaf/F-5E/README.txt

 1.2 Zexe Contribution December 7th, 2010.

 December 14th, 2010:
--With the help of Buckaroo, the f5e.ac is now loadable in Blender.
+- With the help of Buckaroo, the f5e.ac is now loadable in Blender.
--Fixed nozzle and nozzleneck texture.
+- Fixed nozzle and nozzleneck texture.
--Animated wheels.
+- Animated wheels.
--Fixed here and there polygons.
+- Fixed here and there polygons.
--Added a new model called BlackChrome, loosely based on the Top Gun Mig 28.
+- Added a new model called BlackChrome, loosely based on the Top Gun Mig 28.

 December 7th, 2010:

--Scaled lights down.
+- Scaled lights down.
--Added Dave's Altimeter.
+- Added Dave's Altimeter.
--Changed canopy key binding to 'c' and fixed syntax.
+- Changed canopy key binding to 'c' and fixed syntax.
 In the previous version, the canopy could not change direction mid-way through, now the canopy can open and close whenever.
--Added turbine texture.
+- Added turbine texture.
--Added new animated afterburner plumes.
+- Added new animated afterburner plumes.
--Added reheat, turbine when afterburners are on.
+- Added reheat, turbine when afterburners are on.
--Modified wing area and wing span so that the F5E Tiger II is controllable for stable landings.
+- Modified wing area and wing span so that the F5E Tiger II is controllable for stable landings.
--Added chute.  'd' deploys, 'j' jettison.
+- Added chute.  'd' deploys, 'j' jettison.
 Chutes are carried over the MP network.
 Chutes can only be deployed once.
--Removed old radar and added a non-functioning model radar.
+- Removed old radar and added a non-functioning model radar.
 Something weird happens with FG 2.0 Model View and Radar when radar is functioning.
 Therefore radar has been disabled.
--Added new sounds: borrowed from the Eurofighter (gear up, gear down, gear not down, fuel low).
+- Added new sounds: borrowed from the Eurofighter (gear up, gear down, gear not down, fuel low).
--Added new sounds: Exceeding 7Gs will initiate a mimick of the Hick maneuver, and coming down below 5Gs will initiate heavy breathing.
+- Added new sounds: Exceeding 7Gs will initiate a mimick of the Hick maneuver, and coming down below 5Gs will initiate heavy breathing.
--Added customized HUD for F5E Tiger II.  'shift + i' will bring it about.
+- Added customized HUD for F5E Tiger II.  'shift + i' will bring it about.
 Target markers are enabled.
 Note: The modified HUD is made with the New HUD configuration.
 Also Gs and AoA are in the HUD, please don't get them confused.
--Sonic boom:  Shock wave added.
+- Sonic boom:  Shock wave added.
 For best effect, watch in Fly-by View.
--Shortened the length of the condensation trail on the wing tip.
+- Shortened the length of the condensation trail on the wing tip.
--New Splash screen, thanks to Michat.
+- New Splash screen, thanks to Michat.

 To- Do:

--Animate the wheels spinning.
+- Animate the wheels spinning.
--Get a functioning radar.
+- Get a functioning radar.
--Texture the inside of the cockpit.
+- Texture the inside of the cockpit.
--Create a F5E Tiger II model without the FuelTank load.
+- Create a F5E Tiger II model without the FuelTank load.

 1.1 PRESTES Hangar - Valente Division - work